mikey-t/dotnet-react-sandbox/docs/DevNotes.md

 # Dotnet React Sandbox Dev Notes

+## Pnpm

+I'm evaluating use of pnpm, so replace any commands below using "npm" with "pnpm".
+If I don't run into any issues with pnpm, I'll update this doc.

 ## Swig

 When working on swigfile changes within the new `swig-cli-modules` project, sometimes `npm link` doesn't work well.
 Another simple option is to link directly to the directory instead: